-Cascade capacity of the network
+Called cascade capacity of the network

-Infinite network in which each node has a finite number of neighbors Small means finite set of nodes
+- Infinite network in which each node has a finite number of neighbors - Small means finite set of nodes

+Same model as before:
-Initially, a finite set S of nodes has behavior A and all others adopt B

-Time runs forwards in steps, t = 1, 2, 3, ...

-In each step t, each node other than those in S uses the decision rule with threshold q to decide whether to adopt behavior A or B

-The set S causes a complete cascade if, starting from S as the early adopters of A, every node in the network eventually switched permanently to A.
+- Initially, a finite set S of nodes has behavior A and all others adopt B - Time runs forwards in steps, t = 1, 2, 3, ... - In each step t, each node other than those in S uses the decision rule with threshold q to decide whether to adopt behavior A or B - The set S causes a complete cascade if, starting from S as the early adopters of A, every node in the network eventually switched permanently to A.